-Harmonee House is the only facility we found in Amherst, Texas.
-This facility received an F, which is really a rock-bottom score in our grading scheme.
-Based on our analysis, this place likely isn't a fit for any prospective resident.
-If you aren't deterred by this nursing home's profile, feel free to continue reading to learn more about its category grades.
-Inspection reports are discussed in the next paragraph.
+Harmonee House is a small facility located in Amherst, Texas.
+We awarded this facility an overall grade of D. A score in this range typically indicates some concerning datapoints.
+Based on our ratings, this facility may not be a great fit for most prospective residents.
+If you aren't deterred by this nursing home's report card, you can continue reading to find out about its category scores.
+Inspection reports are discussed in the next section.

 Harmonee House